FuelLabs/sway/docs/book/src/blockchain-development/storage.md

     - [Storage Namespace](#storage-namespace)
     - [Manual Storage Management](#manual-storage-management)

-# Storage

 ## Basic Storage

 <!-- This section should explain storage in Sway -->
 <!-- storage:example:start -->
 When developing a [smart contract](../sway-program-types/smart_contracts.md), you will typically need some sort of persistent storage.
 In this case, persistent storage, often just called _storage_ in this context, is a place where you can store values that are persisted inside the contract itself.
 This is in contrast to a regular value in _memory_, which disappears after the contract exits.

 Put in conventional programming terms, contract storage is like saving data to a hard drive.
-That data is saved even after the program which saved it exits.
+That data is saved even after the program that saved it exits.
 That data is persistent.
 Using memory is like declaring a variable in a program: it exists for the duration of the program and is non-persistent.

 Some basic use cases of storage include declaring an owner address for a contract and saving balances in a wallet.
 <!-- storage:example:end -->